RiyadhKh4n/cryptools/README.md

     * Colour Scheme:

-        - The three main colours for Cryptools are #542D9E which is a purple, #F9F871 which is a yellow and #F04573 which is a redish-pink.
+        - The three main colours for Cryptools are #542D9E, #F9F871 and #F04573.
 This colour palette was generated for me by using [ColorSpace](https://mycolor.space/) and selecting their generic gradient, of course black and white are prominent colours in the website aswell and are used interchangeably.
 I tried to stay as consistent as possible however depending on the sections the main colour changes in order to break up the text.
 There are also times where I mixed two colours together to form a gradient background.
 For the footer, in order for the text on top to easily stand out I used rgba(220,220,220,0.4) which is a light grey.

         ![image](documents/READMEImages/colorComp.png)